ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Use them!

 #### Dates
-Spell out the day and abbreviate the month. *Sunday, Jan.
-24*
+Spell out the day and abbreviate the month. *Sunday, Jan 24*

 #### Exclamation points
 Go easy on the exclamation points!
 Only use exclamation points when you're basically giving someone a high five.
 Never use them in titles or headings.